mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Cheap tricks such as these are used by programmers to try and understand how the website works.
 This is ultimately futile: Nobody can understand how websites work.
 Unfortunately, it sure _looks_ like hacking the first time you see it.

-If you'd like to know more about it,I've prepared a short video.
+If you'd like to know more about it, I've prepared a short video.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">hey youtube welcome to my hacking tutorial, today we&#39;re gonna hack.... the nsa <a href="https://t.co/2Z35GJjSZE">pic.twitter.com/2Z35GJjSZE</a></p>&mdash; “Alex” (@mangopdf) <a href="https://twitter.com/mangopdf/status/1123400764926226432?ref_src=twsrc%5Etfw">May 1, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>